openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Not all pixels in the same classes have the exact same values — there is some natural variability!
 Capturing this variation will strongly influence the results of your classification.

-First, let's become familiar with the SEPAL Interface.
-In the upper-right corner of the map is a stack of three rectangles.
+First, let's become familiar with the SEPAL interface.
+In the upper-right corner of the map, there is a stack of three rectangles.
 If you hover over this icon, it says "Select layers to view."

 .. note::

-    Available base layers include SEPAL (Minimal dark SEPAL default layer), Google Satellite, and Planet NICFI composites.
+    Available base layers include SEPAL (minimal dark SEPAL default layer), Google Satellite, and Planet NICFI composites.

 We will use the Planet NICFI composites for this example.
 The composites are available in either RGB or false color infrared (CIR).
 Composites are available monthly after September 2020 and for every 6 months prior from 2015.